karlberggren/QuantumCircuitsClass/web_app/README.md

 All the figures included in the text must be placed in the static folder.
 I really don't know how CSS works.
 So, whenever I have a question, I just google it and copy and paste the code.

-### Bokeh
+### Server sandboxes
-#### Bokeh1
+#### Bokeh
-Bokeh1 service contains the interactive LC circuit simulation.
-The main entry point for the simulation is in the `LC_circuit_bokeh.py` script.
-The Google app engine uses `bokeh1.yaml` and `Dockerfile` to define the production environment.
+The sandboxes which utalize bokeh are contained in [bokeh_measurement_and_diffusion ](https://github.com/karlberggren/QuantumCircuitsClass/tree/main/web_app/bokeh_measurement_and_diffusion).
+Each python script contains code which generates one sandbox to be hosted on a bokeh server.
+The Google app engine uses `bokeh.yaml` and `Dockerfile` to define the production environment and run all sandboxes in the directory.

-#### Bokeh2
+#### Plotly
-Bokeh2 service contains the interactive wavefunction measurement simulation.
-The main entry point for the simulation is in the `wavevector_measure_bokeh.py` script.
-The Google app engine uses `bokeh2.yaml` and `Dockerfile` to define the production environment.
+Some description about this environment

 ## Deploying
 ### Locally